Facets-cloud/helm-charts/scheduled-deployment-scaler/README.md

 # Scheduled Deployment Scaler Helm Chart

-A Helm chart to schedule replica count updates of your Kubernetes Deployments.
+A Helm chart to schedule replica count updates for your Kubernetes Deployments.

 ## Values